-My monograph, Imperfect Solidarities: Tagore, Gandhi, Du Bois, and the Forging of the Global Anglophone, will be published in 2020 by Northwestern University Press.
+My monograph, Imperfect Solidarities: Tagore, Gandhi, Du Bois, and the Forging of the Global Anglophone, was published in 2020 by Northwestern University Press.
 You can find much more detail under the research tab.
 You can also read some of my recent publications, or peruse my CV.

 My teaching reflects the breadth of my research interests, and I regularly offer undergraduate courses in literary theory, Black British literature, South Asian cinema, and the global novel.
 You can find some of my teaching materials, including graduate syllabi, as well as notes for prospective (and former) students, under the teaching tab.